serivesmejia/EOCV-Sim/README.md

 # Welcome!

-EOCV-Sim (EasyOpenCV Simulator) is a straightforward way to test your pipelines in a simple user interface directly in your computer, simulating entirely the EasyOpenCV library & the FTC SDK structure, allowing you to simply copy paste directly your pipeline code once you want to transfer it onto your robot!
+EOCV-Sim (EasyOpenCV Simulator) is a straightforward way to test your pipelines in a simple user interface directly in your computer, simulating the EasyOpenCV library & FTC SDK structure, allowing you to simply copy paste directly your pipeline code once you want to transfer it onto your robot!